20 Style Tips for People Over 40, According to Fashion Experts

 Clothing-wise, Bachelier suggests buying at least two new basic tees and, for women, a well-fitting bra.
 And if your tried-and-true shoes are wearing thin, she notes that a trip to the cobbler should do the trick.
 "Good shoe repairs update your look instantly," Bachelier says.

 For the modern businesswoman, Kosich recommends a power suit, diamond stud earrings, or a designer handbag; for supermoms, a shearling winter coat, cashmere sweaters, or a statement boot tend to do the trick; and for the budding philanthropist, Kosich notes that the ultimate little black dress goes a long way.
-"Regardless, it's time to make every purchase count by being selective and smart," she advises.
-"Start thinking quality over quantity."

 Buy outerwear that complements your existing wardrobe.